Periodic sentence: Rhetorical and literary usage

+Periodic sentences are rooted in the rhetorical techniques of Isocrates, who focused on a natural style that imitated how people speak.
 According to William Harmon, the periodic sentence is used "to arouse interest and curiosity, to hold an idea in suspense before its final revelation."
 In the words of William Minto, "the effect...is to keep the mind in a state of uniform or increasing tension until the dénouement."

 In his Handbook to Literature, Harmon offers an early example in American literature found in Longfellow’s "Snowflakes":